org-metaeffekt/metaeffekt-bom-essentials/README.md

 ### Software Bill of Materials (SBOM)

-A human- or machine-readable BOM lists Software Artefacts providing detail on one or more Software Assets.
+A human- or machine-readable BOM lists Software Artefacts providing details on one or more Software Assets.

 ### Manufacturing Bill of Materials (MBOM)

 A human- or machine-readable BOM lists Hardware Parts detailing on one or more Hardware Assets.
-An MBOM consists all Hardware Parts required to build a complete and shippable product.
+An MBOM consists of all Hardware Parts required to build a complete and shippable product.

+*Background:
 The term MBOM is defined in early ANSI/ISA-95 (IEC 62264-1 Models and Terminology).
-Other refer to an Hardware Bill of Materials as HBOM.
+Other refer to an Hardware Bill of Materials as HBOM.*

 ## SBOM Essentials

 To outline SBOM essentials the different use cases around SBOMs are inspected.

+### SBOM Use Cases

 * [Creating an SBOM](docs/sbom-create.md)
 * Creating Software Documentation using SBOMs
 * Monitoring Vulnerabilities using SBOMs
 * Creating Vulnerability Disclosure Reports using SBOMs

-## Implementations
+### Implementations

+The following projects define SBOM data models and format definition:

 * SPDX
 * CycloneDX
 * SWID
 * metæffekt Inventory
 * ORT Analysis Output

+## MBOM Essentials

+MBOM creation can usually not be automated.
+MBOMs - in the best case - can be exported from hardware or mechanical design tools.

+### HBOM Use Cases

+Based on an MBOM the following use cases are anticipated:

+* Linking the MBOM to SBOMs.
+Specifically with respect to software placed on the hardware (firmware, loadable application code)
+* Monitoring Vulnerabilities of Hardware and in correlation with Software.

+*Background:
+Some vulnerabilities only surface in combination with hardware.
+E.g. a specific hardware running a specific software configuration.*

 ### External References